wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/zstaging.md

 **ChangelogChangelogChangelogChangelogChangelogChangelogChangelogChangelogChangelogChangelogChangelogChangelogChangelogChangelogChangelogChangelogChangelogChangelog**
 ## Changelog - Ghost Page

 Another SIGNIFICANT reorganization of the overall layout of the guide, as well as many must have (at least, in my opinion) additions!
-With this update I hope to significantly modernize the options available in the guide, clarify the intent of each section, and appropriately notate when mods are either vanilla plus, not vanilla plus, or hardcore. <3 - Kamchatka
+With this update I hope to significantly modernize the options available in the guide, clarify the intent of each section, and appropriately notate when mods are either vanilla plus, not vanilla plus, or hardcore.
+For those updating from older iterations of the guide, this **IS NOT** save safe. <3 - Kamchatka

 ### 5/13/2024

 ### Bugfixes/Clarifications
-- a
+- Various clarifications made throughout the guide.

 ### Reorganization
-- a
+- Completely rebuilt load order with new conflict resolution from the ground up.
+Added and created patches where necessary.
+- Renamed Hardcore page to Overhauls.
+- Added Combat page to break up the length of the Gameplay page.
+- Added <sup>Vanilla +</sup>, <sup>~~Vanilla +~~</sup>, and <sup>Hardcore</sup> tags to each mod.
+- Moved PipBoyOn Node Fixes to Ambience page.

+Fixes multiple boy:on nodes in the vanilla game armor meshes and TTW to remove the annoying -boy flicker.

+#### Installation:

+- Main File - BoyOn Node Fixes TTW

 ### Removals
-- a
+- Removed PerkPackPlus due to balance concerns.
+- Removed Combat Enhancer Updated due to breaking of scripted events.
+- Removed JLM - ySI - Colorful Icons Fix Patch, as it is now built into ySI - Colorful Icons Fix.

 ### Additions
+- Added Simple AI Merge as a safer alternative to Combat Enhancer Updated.
+- Added Sweet Keywords.
+- Added Faster Main Menu.
-- a
+- Added Faster Sleep-Wait.
+- Added Ammo Script Fixes.
+- Added Critical and Effects - Fixes and Tweaks.
+- Added NPCa - NPC Prevention of Chem addiction - ESPless.
+- Added Tranquility Lane Pipboy Glove and Custom Race Fix.

 **Extra Utilities & FixesExtra Utilities & FixesExtra Utilities & FixesExtra Utilities & FixesExtra Utilities & FixesExtra Utilities & FixesExtra Utilities & Fixes**
 ﻿import RadioButtonCheckedIcon from '@mui/icons-material/RadioButtonChecked';